 A towering Greek center who became a dominant force and a beloved figure across Europe's top basketball leagues for nearly two decades.

-Standing at an imposing 6'11", Loukas Mavrokefalidis carved out a formidable career as a basketball journeyman in the truest and most respected sense.
-Born in Czechoslovakia to Greek parents, he developed a classic back-to-the-basket game defined by soft hands, intelligent footwork, and a reliable mid-range shot.
-Though drafted by the NBA's Minnesota Timberwolves, his true kingdom became the courts of Europe.
-For over 15 years, he was a consistent and prolific scorer for powerhouse clubs in Greece, Russia, Spain, and Turkey.
-Mavrokefalidis wasn't just a hired gun; he often became the emotional centerpiece of his teams, known for his passionate play and leadership.
-His career is a testament to durability and adaptability, winning championships and individual awards while earning the deep admiration of fans in every city he played.
+Loukas Mavrokefalidis was drafted by the NBA's Minnesota Timberwolves in 2006, but built his career as a prolific scorer for European powerhouse clubs.
+Born in 1984 in Czechoslovakia to Greek parents, he stood 6'11" and developed a classic back-to-the-basket game with soft hands, intelligent footwork, and a reliable mid-range shot.
+Over 15 years, he played in Greece, Russia, Spain, and Turkey, often becoming the emotional centerpiece of his teams through passionate play and leadership.
+He won championships and individual awards while earning admiration from fans in every city.
 He retired as one of the most successful and recognizable Greek big men of his generation.

 1981–1996